sofagris/home-assistant-crestron-component/README.md

+# Note

+Some entities are now broken since 2025.01.
+I will fix them soon.

+Until then, only fix is to downgrade.

 # Credit

 Fork based on the great work by npope@, all credit to the original author.
 Please refer to the original README for more details on how to use this.